henrysky/astroNN/docs/source/neuralnets/losses_metrics.rst

 .. code-block:: python

     from astroNN.nn.losses import mean_squared_error

+    # OR it can be imported by
+    from astroNN.nn.utilities.metrics import mean_squared_error

 It can be used with Keras, you just have to import the function from astroNN